OSSDevelopers/VotePen/README.md

 ## API

-VotePen's public API is under development and will be out in February.
+VotePen's public API is under development and will be out in April.
 The VotePen API will be organized around REST.
 It can be used to build non-automated, high-quality apps and services that interact with the platform.